thiagontnx/foundation/groupfoundation/foundation.rst

   - **VLAN Name** - Primary
   - Select **Add**

+Click **Save**.

 Select your **Foundation** VM and click **Power on**.

 .. note::

-  At the time of writing, Foundation 4.3.4 is the latest available version.
-The URL for the latest Foundation VM QCOW2 image can be downloaded from the `Nutanix Portal <https://portal.nutanix.com/#/page/foundation>`_.
+  At the time of writing, Foundation 4.5.2 is the latest available version.

-  **Unless otherwise directed by support, always use the latest version of Foundation.**
+  When running Foundation in the field, always be sure to use the `latest version of Foundation <https://portal.nutanix.com/#/page/foundation>`_, unless otherwise directed by support.

 Once the VM has started, click **Launch Console**.